webmat/Security-Principles/README.md

 ## Purpose

 The end goal is to identify, cite, and document the fundamental principles of information security.
 Once this is well organised, I think it would be great to publish this via [OWASP Press](http://scriptogr.am/dennis-groves/post/owasp-press).
-Of course, it will *always* remain freely availible, and any money collected will go directly into the project to absorb costs with any remaining funds going to the OWASP Foundation.
+Of course, it will *always* remain freely available, and any money collected will go directly into the project to absorb costs with any remaining funds going to the OWASP Foundation.

-This document shoud serve as a guide to technical architects and designers outlining the fundimental principles of security.
+This document should serve as a guide to technical architects and designers outlining the fundamental principles of security.